revk/ASCII/README.md

 ### Control sequence

-We used to have `ESC` in the past - sometimes with one character, some times with a sequence up to (and including) `;`, and many otehrs.
+We used to have `ESC` in the past - sometimes with one character, some times with a sequence up to (and including) `;`, and many others.
 This is neater as all control sequences are variable length that is easily ignored by devices that don't know what the sequence means.
 Tempting to define sequencets `+B`/`-B` as *bold*, `+I`/`-I` as *italic* and so on in some way to get the ball rolling.

 ### BELL